IsaacMoris/PacMan/README.md

 The game consists of three livels .
 ## Additions
 The user can draw any maze and play it.
+(Has been added)
 <br/>
-PacMan can shoot fires from his mouth.
+PacMan can shoot fires from his mouth.   (will be added soon)
 # Controls
 Movement :